Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-\paragraph{Syntax} Phrases such as \emph{blue triangle}, \emph{green triangle}, \emph{blue square}, \emph{green square} are locally systematic, as shown in Table~\ref{tab:syntax}.
-We compare these systematic adjective--noun combinations against non-systematic and non-concatenative baselines generated the same way as in the morphology study.
-We estimate the probability of a meaning as the frequency of the corresponding adjective--noun pair in a corpus.
-Results for 12 languages are shown in Figure~\ref{fig:corpus_figures}C. We find that the real adjective--noun systems have lower excess entropy than a large majority of baselines across all languages tested.
-These results indicate the adjectives and nouns are less correlated than they would be by chance.
+\paragraph{Syntax} Phrases such as \texttt{blue square} have natural local systematicity, as shown in Fig.~\ref{fig:synmorph-tables}B. We compare real adjective--noun combinations in corpora of 12 languages against unnatural and nonlocal baselines generated the same way as in the morphology study: permuting the letters within a form to disrupt locality, or permuting the assignment of forms to meanings to disrupt naturalness.
+We estimate the probability of a meaning as proportional to the frequency of the corresponding adjective--noun pair.
+Results are shown in Fig.~\ref{fig:corpus_figures}C. The real adjective--noun pairs have lower predictive information than a large majority of baselines across all languages tested.